 Geriatrics and Senior Care: A Model for Kind and Comprehensive Care

 APD is dedicated to providing quality medical care to aging adults.
 We provide patient and family-centered care that focuses on the well-being of the aging adult.
-We can help you develop a comprehensive health care plan with emphasis placed on wellness, continuity of care, preventative medicine and continuity of care.
+We can help you develop a comprehensive health care plan with emphasis placed on wellness, preventative medicine and continuity of care.

 Geriatric care takes place primariily at the Robert A. Mesropian Center for Community Care (RAMCCC) on the APD Campus.
 Our Senior Care program (see below) offers home visits through our Geriatrics department for patients who have selected for this service.